frankymfv/english-conversation/everyday_topic_prompt.md

 ```

-- Create a sample conversation for the topic that three people are talking about the topic, please give me at least 3 sample conversations for each topic and use the vocabulary, idoms, structures sentences you provided above and hightlight the key words and phrases in the conversation
+- Create a sample conversation for the topic that three people are talking about the topic, please give me at least 3 sample long conversations with 3 people and at least 30 sentences for each topic and use the vocabulary, idoms, structures sentences you provided above and hightlight the key words and phrases in the conversation